Swordfish and Zucchini Burger

 Bonito chunks with stew potatoes

-The meatballs should be flattened.
+The patties must be flattened.

 Swordfish and zucchini meatballs

-Then place each meatball on top.
+Then place each patty on top.

 Swordfish and zucchini meatballs

-• and press lightly to adhere the cereals well.
+• And press lightly to adhere the cereals well.

 Swordfish and zucchini meatballs